yangsec888/cyber_quiz/Readme.md

 * Add [key]DATABASE_URL => [value] same value as CLEARDB_DATABASE_URL
 11. Finally, Go back to Deploy tab and click Deploy Branch "master" in manually at the bottom.
 Once deploy, you can open your Online Quiz App to examine. *Congratulations!*

+##### Issues with Heroku

+Unfortunately, due to Heroku's ephemeral file system (https://devcenter.heroku.com/articles/dynos#ephemeral_filesystem) you won't be able to store files on Heroku, which causes:

+1. 	neither uploading nor downloading documents is available.
+2. 	although you can synchronize candidates list with database, you cannot save the updated list.
+3. 	question setting would be temporarily effective

 ### Usage
 There are several things you need to do&know before you publish your quiz.
 1. Use the default local admin username:'admin', password:'owasp123' to login.
 We DO NOT support user Register/Signin function temporarily, because previously we designed the website user database auto-connecting to our Active Directory Server.
 For security consideration, you could change the username and password by editing the local_admin.yml file in config folder.